Abdul-Danish/Password_Manager/README.md

 # Password_Manager

-Application to save e-mails and passwords of websites
+A Password Manager that allows users to store, generate and manage their passwords for local applications.